emberyvr/jsonapi-resources-demo/README.md

                                  DELETE    /authors/:id(.:format)                               authors#destroy

 Wow, so it's set up an entire RESTful routing sytem to do all the things we'd want to do with our articles and authors.
+We've even got some routes for fetching relationships on each of our models.
 So how do we handle these actions?
-We've ever got some routes for fetching relationships on each of our models.
 Next we'll add some controllers to handle the requests:

     # app/controllers/articles_controller.rb
     class ArticlesController < JSONAPI::ResourceController